Envian/xiv-criterion-na-strats/guides/_ew/amr/gorai/impure-purgation.md

 # Mechanics

-*[cast]Impure Purgation* will have a cone AOE target each player.
-Shortly afterwards, the boss will repeat the same cone AOEs in the same location as before.
+*[cast]Impure Purgation* is a cone AOE on each player.
+Shortly afterwards, a second set of cones will hit the same area as the first.

-The first AOE is unavoidable, however if a player is hit by two AOEs, then they will be killed by a magic vulnerability.
+While the first cone AOE cannot be avoided, it applies a magic vulnerability which will kill you if you do not dodge the followup cone.

 # Strategy